samuel-hacks/CyberProbe/README.md

 Here’s what could be added in future versions of CyberProbe:

 - Real-time alerts when keylog events are detected
-- Logging to a central SIEM system for analysis
 - GUI interface using Tkinter or PyQt
 - Encrypted keystroke logging for secure forensic review
-- Integration with Wazuh or OSSEC for detection simulation
 - Timing-based port scan detection to simulate Snort-style rule triggers

 ---